tlake/static-site/src/content/dnd/characters/gimble-the-diviner.md

 ### Quotations

-- [Gimble](/dnd/characters/gimble-the-diviner/): "The sky is grey and tinged with regret."
+- [Gimble](/dnd/characters/gimble-the-diviner/): "The sky is gray and tinged with regret."
 (Gimble reflecting upon the ashen sky after fleeing a wildfire he had caused.)
 - [Gimble](/dnd/characters/gimble-the-diviner/): "You did what?!"
 (Gimble reacting to the party's shenanigans)
 - [Gimble](/dnd/characters/gimble-the-diviner/): "I'm sorry, Finn."
 (Gimble's last words to the party at Avernus)